Dameon1/spacedRepetition-server/README.md

 ## Instructions

--Clone this repository to local directory.
+- Clone this repository to local directory.
--Do an 'npm install' to install the dependencies needed to run this server.
+- Do an 'npm install' to install the dependencies needed to run this server.
--Create a Mongo database and have a URL to connect to.
+- Create a Mongo database and have a URL to connect to.
--Create a '.env' file in your local directory and create a 'JWT_SECRET' variable withe your secret word, and a      'DATABASE_URL' varible to put your database URL location in.
+- Create a '.env' file in your local directory and create a 'JWT_SECRET' variable withe your secret word, and a      'DATABASE_URL' varible to put your database URL location in.

 ## Coding styles

--Node.js was used in conjuction with Express.js to implement the server side code.
+- Node.js was used in conjuction with Express.js to implement the server side code.
--Mongo and Mongoose was used for the database structuring and access.
+- Mongo and Mongoose was used for the database structuring and access.
--React was used for the components to display the various forms of information.
+- React was used for the components to display the various forms of information.
--React-Redux was used for the management of the state.
+- React-Redux was used for the management of the state.

 ## Contributions